 Navionics Charts vs C-MAP Chart: What About Updates?

 Updates are available with both charting options.
 While Navionics has daily map updates for free, C-MAP only offers 12 months free, after which it becomes subscription-based.

 Both mapping options here are great, with only slight differences in features and options.
-C-MAP seems to be tailored more towards saltwater fishing, while Navionics is just an all-around GPS mapping platform.
-As state before, we think CMAP charts just wins out as our personal choice.
+C-MAP seems to be tailored more toward saltwater fishing, while Navionics is just an all-around GPS mapping platform.
+As stated before, we think C-MAP charts just win out as our personal choice.